A First Step into the Indie Web

 After the YouTube algorithm decided that I'd be interested in the indie web and sent me a video to get me started, I decided to take a plunge and make my own website.

-I've built and decommissioned a handful of my mainstream social media accounts in an attempt to find a relationship with social media that makes me want to use it for its intended purpose, and not just be constantly sold to by all sorts of people and corporations.
+social media that makes me want to use it for its intended purpose, and not just be constantly sold to by all sorts of people and corporations.

 It's nauseating.
 There is no social.
 There is only commerce.

-Anyway, before I get ahead of myself and populate the site with ceaseless yapping, I need to dust off my programming know-how and make this place prettier.
-I'd been very uninspired to pursue programming in any capacity during my undergrad (and I got even a degree on it), but maybe this time it'll be different.
 Anyone can get me to do anything if they tell me it's all in the name of making art, and I see some art about to be made here.

 This site has zero advertising, no value proposition, and therefore beyond the reach of SEO.
-However, if anyone manages to find this site and is reading all of this, then I'd like to say goodbye for now and thank you!
-See you next time, maybe.
-See you when this place feels a little more lived-in.
+However, if anyone manages to find this site and is reading all of this,

 Dealing with Regrets